 • Another helper function we'll need to incorporate in the program before we implement the final methods is for creating the Google Scholar URL for queries with more than one page of results.
 Call this function 'createURL'.
+This function is also contained in the lab4functions.txt file.
 The function should accept two arguments.
 The first is the beginning result number (can either be 0, 100, 200, 300...1000).
 Remember that we return 100 results per page, so the beginning result can only start with one of these numbers.
 The second argument is the original query formatted for using with Google Scholar that was created in an earlier lab.
-The 'createURL' function should look like the following:
+The 'createURL' function should look like the following, which is also in the lab4functions.txt file: